reobin/reobin.dev/content/blog/1_js-array-toggle/index.md

 One problem that might come up using this implementation is when using an array of objects.
 Sometimes you might only want to remove the object with a certain `id` for example, regardless of the value of its other fields. `arr.includes` would be no help in that case.

 To address this, let's give our functions an optional `getValue` callback function.
-This callback will return the actual value we want to compare the items with (i.e.: an `id`).
+This callback will return the actual value we want to compare the items with (like a unique `id`).
 Since it's optional, we'll give a default value of the item, untouched.

 ```jsx
 const toggle = (arr, item, getValue = item => item) => {